office: Nat Sci 2, 187

 I am a third year PhD student in Astronomy & Astrophysics at UC Santa Cruz.
 I am currently working with Enrico Ramirez-Ruiz in high energy astrophysics theory, specifically on understanding tidal disruptions of stars by massive black holes.

 I did my undergraduate at Harvard in Physics and Astrophysics.
-There I worked in particle physics on the Higgs to WW decay channel at CERN with Joao Guimaraes da Costa, and in cosmology on custering-mass/color relationships in SDSS galaxies with Daniel Eisenstein.
+I did work in experimental particle physics on the Higgs to WW decay channel with Joao Guimaraes da Costa, and in cosmology on custering-mass/color relationships in SDSS galaxies with Daniel Eisenstein.
 Before starting my PhD, I backpacked and taught at a school in India for nine months.

 Full list available here on ADS, or here on INSPIRE.